waveform80/picamera/docs/fov.rst

 components that data passes through are as follows:

 1. Starting on the OV5647 some minor processing happens.
-Specifically, flips (horizontal and vertical), line skipping, and pixel `binning`_ is configured, and occurs, here.
+Specifically, flips (horizontal and vertical), line skipping, and pixel `binning`_ is configured on the sensor's registers.
 Pixel binning actually happens on the sensor itself, prior to the ADC to improve signal-to-noise ratios.
 See :attr:`~PiCamera.hflip`, :attr:`~PiCamera.vflip`, and :attr:`~PiCamera.sensor_mode`.